K. K. Downing: Early life and career

-Playing style and technique

-Downing has an aggressive, rock-influenced guitar style featuring solos and dual leads with fellow Judas Priest guitarist Glenn Tipton.
+In 1970, Downing joined Judas Priest.
+In 1974, Glenn Tipton also joined the band, leading to a two guitarist arrangement.

 Leaving Judas Priest

 Downing officially left Judas Priest on 20 April 2011, citing "an on-going breakdown in working relationships between myself, elements of the band and management for some time."
-He stated that there were at least "21 reasons" why he left, but refused to go into specific detail; however, he did express disappointment in the band's live performance and thought it could've been better.
+He stated that there were at least "21 reasons" why he left, but refused to go into specific detail; however, he did express disappointment in the band's live performance and thought it could have been better.
 Judas Priest had since continued with Richie Faulkner as his replacement.

-Soon after Glenn Tipton announced his Parkinson's disease diagnosis and his self-imposed retirement from touring in February 2018, Downing said that he was "shocked and stunned" that he wasn't approached to rejoin Judas Priest and was "officially and legally still a member of Judas Priest", despite not being present in the band.
+Soon after Glenn Tipton announced his Parkinson's disease diagnosis and his self-imposed retirement from touring in February 2018, Downing said that he was "shocked and stunned" that he was not approached to rejoin Judas Priest and was "officially and legally still a member of Judas Priest", despite not being present in the band.
 He felt that he made the right choice to leave when he did and that his time in the band and value in terms of crafting their legacy "was and is unappreciated by more than one member".
 He said that the decision of not being approached "was not a financial one".
 Faulkner and Halford spoke in regards to his statement.
-Bassist Ian Hill explained why he wasn't contacted to rejoin Judas Priest and the potential conflicts that would occur if he was brought back in the band.
+Bassist Ian Hill explained why he was not contacted to rejoin Judas Priest and the potential conflicts that would occur if he was brought back in the band.
 Downing spoke negatively towards Hill's comments.

 Downing explained why he left Judas Priest, expressed his concerns towards his former bandmates, and his feelings about Faulkner.
 Faulkner spoke in regards to Downing's comments, with former Judas Priest vocalist Tim "Ripper" Owens speaking in Downing's defense.
 In the limelight of Downing's comments, Hill said that Downing and the band have "parted company" musically, explaining that he had not been in contact with him "for the last couple of years because we've been so busy.
 But I think, musically, we've parted ways, really.
 Probably the less said, the better."